-Piñata Music Series: Biréli Lagrène + Niño Josele
+Piñata Music Series: Biréli Lagrène + Niño Josele (CANCELLED)

 Deep roots tonight at Piñata Music Series.
 Those of the gypsy blood that runs through the veins of the Frenchman Biréli Lagrène, one of the best representatives of the jazz manouche school created by the legendary Django Reinhardt almost a century ago, and those of Niño Josele from Almería, one of the most versatile and bold of recent times, endorsed by two Latin Grammy nominations.